MarinKodKode/fs-blog/content/articles/friendlyswift/002var_const/index.md

 ---
-title: "Swift Fundamentals: Understanding Variables and Constants"
+title: "De Principiante a Desarrollador iOS | Variables y Constantes"
 description: "A comprehensive guide to variables and constants in Swift programming.
 Learn the core concepts of data storage and immutability in iOS development."
 date: 2025-09-07T11:00:00-06:00
 lastmod: 2025-09-07T11:00:00-06:00